HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

 ## Project Overview

-The Healthcare Data Security Compliance Checker has been developed to help healthcare organizations evaluate whether important technical safeguards are properly implemented.
-The tool does **not** process or store live patient health information.
+The Healthcare Data Security Compliance Checker is intended to help healthcare organizations assess whether core technical safeguards are properly implemented.
+The tool reviews selected system configurations and security practices and compares them against expected healthcare security controls.

-Instead, it checks whether selected system configurations and security practices align with healthcare security expectations.
-The tool runs in the background while healthcare professionals access PHI systems and collects security-related metadata such as:
+The system monitors security-related metadata such as:

 - Login attempts
 - MFA status